aservet1/jRAPL/README.md

 access the data.

 This is an extension of the [original jRAPL](https://github.com/kliu20/jRAPL).
 That first version was made by one of the researchers under my advisor at university.
 It was used for several PhD projects by different members of the team.
-Part of my undergraduate research project was to take the jRAPL tool and add features, improvements, and modularity to the source code, turning a tool made for a few peoples' projects into a general standalone energy monitoring tool, available to the open source community for their own energy-aware research and projects.
+As an undergrad, part of my undergraduate research project was to take the jRAPL tool and add features, improvements, and modularity to the source code, turning a tool made for a few peoples' projects into a general standalone energy monitoring tool, available to the open source community for their own energy-aware research and projects.

 ### Prerequeisites